Bush Mama: Cast

-Critical reception
+Reception and legacy

 The film received "wide critical acclaim" and was "showcased at many major international film festivals."
 The New York Times called it "fiery, furious, overflowing with rhetoric and slightly out of breath", praising the main actors but saying the director's fierce polemic sometime overwhelms the dramatic aspects of the film.
+In 2022, it was selected for preservation in the National Film Registry by the Library of Congress deeming it "culturally, historically or aesthetically significant."